godotengine/godot-docs/classes/class_editorresourcepreview.rst

 - void **check_for_invalidation** **(** :ref:`String<class_String>` path **)**

-Check if the resource changed, if so it will be invalidated and the corresponding signal emitted.
+Check if the resource changed, if so, it will be invalidated and the corresponding signal emitted.

 .. _class_EditorResourcePreview_method_queue_edited_resource_preview: